What do you take on for the ride?! essential stuff or waste of weight?!

 You can check the representation of this type of luggage on lighterpack here.

 2. “Light” luggage – for tours of 1 day or maximum 2.

 For safety we will have several items with us, such as a headlamp, first aid kit or change / sleeping clothes.
-If the ride involves sleeping in a shelter or an mountain refugee, we must also have a “light” sleeping bag.
-If we stay at a cottage, no.
+If the ride involves sleeping in a shelter or a mountain refuge, we must also have a “light” sleeping bag.
+If we stay at a cottage, there is no need.

-For such a ride a backpack of 20-25 L is needed, and the weight should not exceed 3 kg (excluding the weight of the backpack).
-It is also important to say that the weight of the luggage is directly proportional to the comfort.
+For such a ride, a backpack of 20-25 L is needed, and the weight should not exceed 3 kg (excluding the weight of the backpack).
+It is also important to say that the weight of the luggage is directly proportional to the accommodation comfort.
 The larger the luggage, the greater the comfort.
-I always sacrifice a little of the comfort side of the ride to have a lighter and more balanced luggage, to feel more free on the bike.
+I always sacrifice a little of the comfort side of the ride to have a lighter and more balanced luggage, to feel freer on the bike.

-- Snacks – double the “super light” luggage or the same if you can refuel on the route
+- Snacks – double the quantity from the “super light” luggage or keep the same number of energy bars if you can refuel on the route

 - The same tools (it is recommended to be fixed on the bike and not carried in the backpack)

 - First aid kit

 - Photo / video camera (or phone only)

 - 1 liter of water (possibly with hydration powder if you know it helps)

 You can check the representation of the light luggage on lighterpack here.